rafed/rafed.github.io/content/other/martial_arts.md

   columns: '2'
 ---

-I've been a big fan of martial arts.
-I actively learned Judo and Karate from a Dojo.
-Additionally I've tried self learning techniques of other martial arts such as Tae Kwon Do, Boxing, etc. Finding time for practicing nowadays have now become difficult.
-However, I still dream of going back to a dojo, break my sweat, and spar again.
+I'm a big martial arts fan.
+I actively learned Judo and Karate in the past.
+Additionally I've tried to self teach myself techniques of other martial arts such as Tae Kwon Do, Boxing, etc. Finding time for practicing nowadays have become difficult.
+However, I still dream of going back to the dojo, break my sweat, and spar again.